2025 Legislative Session

 Note: Whether we support, feel neutral, or oppose a Bill listed below it is the owner of this website’s personal opinion and may not have the same views or opinions as other gun owners or organizations.

-We encourage you to read and fully understand the Bill and its context to form your own opinion about each Bill for yourself.
+We encourage you to read and fully understand each Bill and its context to form your opinion.

 Total Bills: 25